ooni/2023-05-richer-input/DESIGN.md

 ## Key Idea: mini nettests

+**TODO(bassosimone)**: mini nettests are deprecated because the DSL approach is more flexible.
+So, we should rewrite the code so that we only use the DSL and avoid using the "mini nettests".
+We should probably keep the "mini nettests" in the design document to document a discarded alternative to the DSL.

 We have several nettests that consist of running several smaller nettests together and computing some test keys.
 Consider, for example, the IM nettests or tor.
 The tor nettest is the most flexible of these nettests